The role of the chief financial officer (CFO) role has changed significantly over time.

 - Avoiding the expense of advertising, interviewing, vetting, and training a new staff member

-- Feeling confident that you are working with a fully qualified, experienced finance professional
+- The knowledge that you are working with a fully qualified, experienced finance professional